Spotting and reporting fake Google reviews: a step-by-step guide

 3. Look for exclamations!: Did you know that exclamation marks are the differentiating factors between deceptive and genuine reviews?
 A study from MIT justifies this fact.
 Always look for exclamation marks in your reviews.
 The more exclamation marks there are, the higher is the likelihood of the review being fake.

-4. Check other reviews by the reviewer: Another way to check fake reviews is to see if the reviewer has reviewed any other business or any of your competitors.
+4. Check the reviewer’s profile: Another way to check fake reviews is to see if the reviewer has reviewed any other business or any of your competitors.
 If they have reviewed more than one business, you’ll be able to see it on the map on the side panel as you click on their profile.
-If you see more reviews, know that yours is fake.

 5. Check for comments: Make sure to flag reviews that only show star rating and no comments.
 Since Google allows users to review businesses without having to add any description, people take advantage of the same and post low star ratings.